Netflix viewers are binge-watching the ‘insane’ true crime series Apple Cider Vinegar in just one day.

 Gibson grew an Instagram following in 2009, telling her followers she had been given ‘four months to live, tops’ by doctors due to a malignant tumor.

-The influencer shared she had denied medical treatment and instead was focusing on nutrition and ‘holistic’ therapies to cure her cancer.
+The influencer shared she had denied medical treatment and instead was focusing on nutrition and ‘holistic’ therapies to cure her disease.

-She then built herself a wellness empire, even releasing a cookbook and app The Whole Pantry – which was branded as the first wellness app and was pre-installed on the Apple Watch during its Australian product launch.
+She built a wellness empire, releasing cookbooks and apps including The Whole Pantry – which was branded as the first wellness app, and was pre-installed on the Apple Watch during its Australian product launch.

 According to Metro, the app was downloaded 200,000 times within the first month of its release.